fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/06-dataflows-gen2.md

 In this task, you will create a Dataflow (Gen2) to efficiently ingest and transform data from multiple sources for analysis.
 This process streamlines data preparation, enabling you to prepare the data for further processing and insights.

-1. On **fabric-<inject key="DeploymentID" enableCopy="false"/>** home page, select **New Dataflow Gen2**.
+1. On **fabric-<inject key="DeploymentID" enableCopy="false"/>** home page, select Data Factory from the bottom left corner and select **New Dataflow Gen2**.
 After a few moments, the Power Query editor for your new dataflow will open, as illustrated below.

    ![New dataflow.](./Images/lak5.1.png)

-1. Select **Import from a Text/CSV file**, and create a new data source with the following settings:
+1. Select **Get data**, select **test/csv** and create a new data source with the following settings:
     - **Link to file**: *Selected*
     - **File path or URL**: `https://raw.githubusercontent.com/MicrosoftLearning/dp-data/main/orders.csv`
     - **Connection**: Create new connection